fraser29/autorthanc/README.md

 - **Name** your new automation.json to something sensible and unique in the "automation_scripts" directory.
 - Studies that pass your automation.json rule will be downloaded to a directroy named the same as your automation.json script under *AUTOMATION_DATA_STORAGE*

+### Post processing

+Often, the reason for exporting a dataset using AUTORTHANC is to carry out some post-processing.

+Please see the python package [hurahura](https://fraser29.github.io/hurahura/) for this.

+Alternatively, a script named "*directory_watch.sh*" is included with this repository.

 ### Clean up